Not All Air Purifiers Are Created Equal Made Easy

 Additionally, the impact on their feathers can affect their insulation and overall health, potentially leading to increased vulnerability to temperature fluctuations and infections.

-Negative Effects on Health and Pets
+Negative Effects On Health And Pets

 The potential risks don’t stop at ozone.
 Ultrafine particles and volatile organic compounds can also be released into the air by low-quality air purifiers, along with ionizers that contribute to higher dust levels.